The brand lives through your people

 And wouldn’t it be great if there was a collection of clean, consistent logos in nearly any digital file format you might need, in color, black and white and grayscale?
 No more rebuilding, re-using, cutting, stretching and fixing or trying to find a logo for that new document.

-And what if the essential brand messages were integrated into the business cards your staff hands out, or on beautiful posters hanging on the walls of the office, or as banners in the warehouse?
+And what if the essential brand messages were on the business cards your staff hands out, or on beautiful posters hanging on the walls of the office, or as banners in the warehouse?

 Internal brand alignment is one component of Creative Company’s five-point brand optimization methodology.
 After more than 30 years of building new brands, restaging brands and refreshing existing brand programs, we’ve seen the impact from providing tools and training to enroll the whole organization in both the idea of the brand and the design.